FadTheChad/FadBot/README.md

 # About The Project
 ![Logo](./public/logo.png)

 FadBot is a multipurpose and open-source discord bot currently being developed using javascript.
-Currently at the time of `v0.x.x` it doesn't really do much, but i will try my best to frequently add more features.
+Currently, at the time of `v0.x.x` it doesn't really do much, but I will try my best to frequently add more features.

 Here are some things that you can expect from the bot:

 * None of the main features of the bot will be put behind a paywall.
 * Might have some fun minigames that you could play with your friends!
-* Will implement some of the new features of the Discord API such as Context and Dropdown Menus, Buttons, Ephemeral Messages (and hopefully slash commands and threads).
+* Will implement some new features of the Discord API such as Context and Dropdown Menus, Buttons, Ephemeral Messages (and hopefully slash commands and threads).

 ## Built With
 * [discord.js](https://github.com/discordjs/discord.js)